NathanielThomas/Website-bookmarker/README.md

 # Website-bookmarker

-THis project was solely for th epurpose of helping me learn JavaScript
+This project was solely for th epurpose of helping me learn JavaScript